Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: : Overview and Architecture

 \subsection{Sabotage Objectives}

-While the defender can potentially manipulate the \cyberagent to perform arbitrary actions, hereafter, we focus on two primary objectives that represent opposite ends of the defensive spectrum: a \emph{passive defense strategy} aimed at stalling the adversary and preventing it from compromising the target and a more aggressive, \emph{active defense strategy} that leads to an automated counterattack, or \textit{hack-back}~\cite{7568877}.
+In theory, the defender has the potential to manipulate the \cyberagent into performing arbitrary actions.
+However, for the scope of this work, we focus on two (sabotage) objectives that represent opposite ends of the defensive spectrum: a \emph{passive defense strategy} aimed at stalling the adversary and preventing it from compromising the target and a more aggressive, and an \emph{active defense strategy} that leads to an automated counterattack, or \textit{hack-back}~\cite{7568877}.

-\paragraph{\textbf{Active Defense (\hackback)}} Here, the defender's goal is to compromise the attacker's machine through a counteroffensive operation, using the attacker \cyberagent as an attack vector.
-Specifically, the defender manipulates the \cyberagent into performing actions that lead to the compromise of the attacker's system hosting the agent.
-Once the attacker's machine is compromised, the defender can leverage it to gather intelligence about the threat actor and the technology behind the attack or directly disrupt the attack campaign by seizing the attacker's machine or using it as an access point for the attacker's network.
-For simplicity, we model all these different objectives by inducing the \cyberagent to open a \textit{reverse shell} on the attacker's machine.
-Note that once the defender can execute commands on the attacker's machine, they can use it to pursue any of the objectives outlined above.
+\paragraph{\textbf{Active Defense (\hackback)}} The defender's goal is to compromise the attacker's machine through a counteroffensive operation.
+Specifically, the defender manipulates the \cyberagent into performing actions that lead to the compromise of the attacker's system hosting the \cyberagent.
+Once the attacker's machine is compromised, the defender has several options, to name a few, the defender can gather intelligence about the threat actor and the technology behind the attack or directly disrupt the attack campaign by seizing the attacker's machine or using it as an access point for the attacker's network.
+One can accomplish all these objectives by inducing the \cyberagent to open a \textit{reverse shell} on the attacker's machine.

-\paragraph{\textbf{Passive Defense (\tarpit)}} The defender's objective is to exhaust the adversary's resources to slow down the attack campaign or cause economic losses to the threat actor.
+\paragraph{\textbf{Passive Defense (\tarpit)}} The defender's objective is to exhaust the adversary's resources and slow down the attack campaign, potentially even inflicting economic losses on the threat actor.
 To achieve this, the defender seeks to trap the attacking \cyberagent in a loop of inconsequential actions—an \tarpit—within the target system, preventing it from moving on to other targets.
 Simultaneously, the defender manipulates the interaction between the attacker and the \tarpit to artificially inflate the resources the attacker must expend.
-This involves maximizing the amount of data the \cyberagent must process in each round, thus wasting GPU time or increasing operational costs, especially if the attacker relies on API-based proprietary LLMs to implement the agent.
+This involves maximizing the amount of data the \cyberagent must process in each round, thus wasting GPU time or increasing operational costs, especially if the attacker relies on API-based proprietary LLMs.